 For games of public reputation with uncertainty over types and imperfect public monitoring, Cripps, Mailath, and Samuelson (2004) showed that an informed player facing short-lived uninformed opponents cannot maintain a permanent reputation for playing a strategy that is not part of an equilibrium of the game without uncertainty over types.
 This paper extends that result to games in which the uninformed player is long-lived and has private beliefs, so that the informed player's reputation is private.
+We also show that the rate at which reputations disappear is uniform across equilibria and that reputations disappear in sufficiently long discounted finitely-repeated games.
 Journal of Economic Literature Classification Numbers C70, C78.
 Keywords: Reputation, Imperfect Monitoring, Repeated Games, Commitment, Private Beliefs.

-^{}We thank the audiences at many seminars for their helpful comments and thank the National Science Foundation (grants SES-0095768, SES-9911219, SES-0241506, and SES-0350969) and the Russell Sage Foundation (82-02-04) for financial support.
+\We thank the audiences at many seminars for their helpful comments, and the National Science Foundation (grants SES-0095768, SES-9911219, SES-0241506, and SES-0350969) and the Russell Sage Foundation (82-02-04) for financial support.
+We also thank the Studienzentrum Gerzensee and ESSET 2004, whose hospitality facilitated Sections 3.3 and 3.4.